 Happiness is not something ready made.
 It comes from your own actions. ~ Dalai Lama

-Perhaps the most well-known living Buddhist (leader) on the earth is his holiness the 14th Dalai Lama.
-Although I don’t practice Tibetan Buddhism, the Dalai Lama has always inspired me with his universal Buddhist teachings, love of others, interfaith efforts, and promotion of world peace.
+The Dalai Lama has always inspired me with his universal Buddhist teachings, love of others, interfaith efforts, and promotion of world peace.
 Most humbling is that he always refers to himself as “a simple Buddhist monk”.
 No ego at work there!

 - “Human happiness and human satisfaction must ultimately come from within oneself.
 It is wrong to expect some final satisfaction to come from money or from a computer.”

-- “If you can cultivate the right attitude, your enemies are your best spiritual teachers because their presence provides you with the opportunity to enhance and develop tolerance, patience and understanding.”
+- “If you can cultivate the right attitude, your enemies are your best spiritual teachers because their presence provides you with the opportunity to enhance and develop tolerance, patience, and understanding.”

 - “A truly compassionate attitude towards others does not change even if they behave negatively [or hurt you].”